 B. Issue an order (1) prohibiting Pac-West from assigning NPA/NXXs in local calling areas other than the local calling area where the ISP Server is physically located, (2) requiring that Pac-West cease its misuse of such telephone numbering resources, and (3) requiring that Pac-West properly assign telephone numbers based on the actual physical location of its customer’s ISP Server;

-C. Issue an order that the parties’ ICA does not require any compensationfor Pac-West’s VNXX traffic;
+C. Issue an order that the parties’ ICA does not require Qwest to pay any compensation to Pac-West for Pac-West’s VNXX traffic;

 D. Direct Pac-West to follow the change of law procedures contained in its interconnection agreement with Qwest to implement the Core Forbearance Order;